“Perched on a hilltop in central Tamil Nadu, surrounded by forest, this peaceful retreat is a nature lover’s paradise”

 Family friendly accommodation:

-Standard rooms can fit 1 mattress on the floor; Deluxe rooms can fit 2 mattresses on the floor.
+Deluxe rooms can fit up to 2 mattresses on the floor.

 While dinner was served on the late side, the chef cooked up separate, kid-friendly food for his younger guests.
 It was yummy and healthy to boot: roast chicken with mashed potatoes flecked with veggies, and pasta with garden-fresh tomato sauce.